 We are told that graduates today will have up to 14 different jobs – and, in some cases, even entire career changes – before the age of 40.
 Apparently the top five choices of careers of contemporary graduates were unheard of 10 years ago.
 Schools, colleges and universities are preparing students for careers and jobs, therefore, that in the main do not yet exist.
 They will be using technologies that have not yet been invented – to solve problems that we do not even recognise as problems today.
 We have no way of predicting what the world will be like – and what will be the requirements for making a living – when current high school students who are now choosing between arts and sciences will complete their university studies in eight or more years’ time.

 The grim reality is that today’s graduates have a hard time finding those secure positions.
-In some countries in Europe for instance, more than 25 percent of this year’s graduates – those graduating with Bachelor’s and Master’s degrees – were unable to find professional positions.
+In some countries in Europe for instance, more than 25 percent of graduates – those graduating with Bachelor’s and Master’s degrees – were unable to find professional positions.
 Many are choosing to delay entry into the job market by continuing their studies further, or are choosing to gain some kind of experience to add to their resumes by applying for internships – which range from receiving no remuneration, or at best an allowance.
 There are even internships in some top organisations that have to be bought.
 Many say that internships have added to the toll of unemployment by allowing – and even encouraging – companies and businesses to make use of this huge sector of available low cost limited-term labour which does not require employment benefits.
 One thing is for sure: paying for one’s way through a university education is not ending there for many young people – and their parents.

 So how to choose the right course of study and subject to prepare for a secure career in the future?

 How many people do we know that are in positions and careers that are in no way related to the subjects which they studied and in which they gained their qualifications?
 Certainly a lot of people in my own circle of colleagues and friends fall into that category.